 A Plant Based diet is a diet based on eating plants.
 A Plant Based diet involves eating foods that are whole and unrefined such as vegetables, fruits, wholegrains and legumes.
 The Plant Based diet minimises/excludes (for more extreme takers to the diet) eating foods such as meat, dairy, eggs and refined foods like sugar and oils.

-Our Plant Based Protein Cookies are the perfect keto friendly snack!
-Packed with 10g of plant based protein, these cookies will power ...
+Plant Protein Cookies are the perfect keto snack!
+Easy to make.
+Packed with 10g of plant protein to keep you full all morning.
+Gluten ...

 How can be both Keto and Plant Based?